rerun-io/rerun/docs/content/howto/short-lived-entities.md

         # same frequency as the input data and thus look strange
         rr.log("input/detections", rr.Rect2D(detection.bounds))
 ```
 You could fix this example by logging `rr.ClearEntity`, but in this case it makes more sense to change what you log to better express what is happening.
+Re-logging the image to another namespace on only the frames where the detection runs makes it explicit which frame was used as the input to the detector.
+This will create a second view in the viewer that always allows you to see the frame that was used for the current detection input.

 Here is an example fix:
 ```python
 class Detector:
     ...